yowainwright/datastructures/README.md

-# datastructures.ts
+# Datastructures.ts 🦄

-Data Structures in TS
+> Data Structures in TypeScript; if learning Types wasn't enought, I'm adding datastructures to it. 😳